 Reconnect the MAP sensor to its electrical connector once you have removed it.

-On your multimeter, turn the selector to Volts DC.
-Next, with the red multimeter lead, probe the wire identified by the number 1 in the image viewer.
+With the red multimeter test lead, probe the wire identified by the number 1 in the image above.

 The color of the wires may not be the same on your Chrysler car as the ones in the photo.
 This is nothing to worry about since the circuits are all the same.